jnanakp/jnanakp/README.md

 ---
 📑 **Explore My Journey**
-For a deeper dive into my background, skills, and projects, feel free to check out my resume
+For a deeper dive into my background, skills, and projects, browse my GitHub repositories and see my work in action and feel free to check out my resume
-Browse my GitHub repositories and see my work in action [View Resume](https://your-resume-link.com)
+[View Resume](https://your-resume-link.com)

 ---